MartaSVinet/MartaSVinet/Readme.md

 - 🥅 2021 goals: practice my skills and creativity
 - ⚡ Fun facts: I love to read, play D&D and watch Anime.

-# I have to let you know:
+## I have to let you know:

-### You are going to find some unfinished projects, some of then really rudimentary, but i refuse to improve them, cause learning process isn't flawless, and i want to keep them as a constant reminder that i started knewing nothing, but know im getting better
+### You are going to find some unfinished projects, some of them really rudimentary, but i refuse to improve them, cause learning process isn't flawless, and i want to keep them as a constant reminder that i started knewing nothing, but know im getting better.